zokradonh/kopano-docker/README.md

 ### I want to use these Docker images outside of an evaluation environment.
 What do I need to adjust to make this possible?

-To get a quick impression of Kopano this git repository bundles a locally build ldap image with some example users.
+To get a quick impression of Kopano this git repository bundles a locally build LDAP image with some example users.
 When using the docker-compose.yml in a production environment make sure to:

-- either remove `ldap-demo/bootstrap/ldif/demo-users.ldif` from the locally built ldap image or completely remove the local ldap from the compose file
+- either remove `ldap-demo/bootstrap/ldif/demo-users.ldif` from the locally built LDAP image or completely remove the local LDAP from the compose file
-- adapt ldap queries in .env to match you actual ldap server and users
+- adapt LDAP queries in .env to match you actual LDAP server and users
 - all additional configuration of the Kopano components should be specified in the compose file and **not within the running container**

 #### Can I combine these Docker images with my existing environment?

-Yes, that is certainly a possibillity.
+Yes, that is certainly a possibility.
 Within the `examples/` directory you can find some ready to run examples that can be run in the following way:

 - `docker-compose -f examples/webapp.yml up -d`

-### Some more commands for those unfamilar with docker-compose
+### Some more commands for those unfamiliar with docker-compose

 - Start ``docker-compose-yml`` file in the background: `docker-compose up -d`
 - Get a status overview of the running containers: `docker-compose ps`